andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-07-what-is-it-for.markdown

 We also need to ask *Who is it for?* It's for me, to practise writing.
 And for you, if you find something here that resonates.
 I hope you'll get in touch if it does, so we can continue the conversation.

-My intention is to show up regularly, with generosity, and share my thoughts and perspectives.
+My intention is to turn up regularly, with generosity, and [show my work](https://austinkleon.com/show-your-work/).